xak2000/nomad/website/source/docs/configuration/server_join.html.md

   </tr>
 </table>

-The `server_join` stanza specifies how the Nomad agent will discover and connect to Nomad servers.
+The `server_join` block specifies how the Nomad agent will discover and connect to Nomad servers.

 ```hcl